saurabhnm/ExampleProject/Instructions.md

 * Commit this with the message "City created"

 Exercise: Use C# and EF to update a page
-* On the page CreatPerson.aspx.cs page update the function to save the city to the database.
+* On the page AddPerson.aspx.cs page update the function to save the city to the database.
 * Commit this with message "Changed EF update"

 Exercise: Make it pretty
-* Make CreatePerson.aspx look better.
+* Make AddPerson.aspx look better.
 * This is all your opinion.
 Your only restraint is that you have to use classes that are not this page but in a css file.
 * Commit this with the message "I feel pretty."